Courses of study at the Department of Sport and Health Sciences

 MASTER COURSE OF STUDIES: HEALTH SCIENCE - PREVENTION AND HEALTH PROMOTION, MSC.
 DEGREE

-The students will deal with the bio-psycho-social concept of health in greater depth.
+Students of this program will engage with the bio-psycho-social concept of health in great depth.
 The study design follows the WHO definition of health: "A complete state of physical, mental and social well-being, and not merely the absence of disease or infirmity".
 The focus therefore lies on health promotion and prevention.

 Teaching profession courses of study